 Slovenia occupies a soft spot in my travel-writer heart.
 It was the first country I ever researched as a guidebook writer -- for Fodor’s in 2005 (I’ve posted a photo of the book here).
 Slovenia wasn’t technically the first guidebook I’d ever worked on – that was a Fodor’s guide to Czechoslovakia way back in 1991.
 But that project belonged more to my girlfriend at the time, Delia, than it did to me, and we only really did it for the fun of it.
 Neither of us had any intention at the time of becoming travel writers.

-The 2005 Slovenia guide was something totally different.
-I’d been going through a rough patch, personally and professionally, that year, and after much soul-searching decided to leave my job as a deputy managing editor for Radio Free Europe/Radio Liberty in Prague.
+The 2005 Slovenia guide was something different.
+I’d been going through a rough patch, personally and professionally, that year, and after much soul-searching decided to leave my job as an editor for Radio Free Europe/Radio Liberty in Prague.
 It’d become a 9am-5pm grind, and I had the feeling life was passing me by.
-I’d also recently broken up with my girlfriend at that time, and my head and heart were all over the map.
+I’d also recently broken up with a girlfriend (a different one), and my head and heart were all over the map.

-After resigning the job and breaking up (I’ll spare you the details), I decided on a whim to fly to Morocco to get away from Prague and to clear my mind.
+After resigning and breaking up (I’ll spare you the details), I decided on a whim to fly to Morocco to clear my mind.
 In hindsight, it was a good decision.
-It helped me to reset my mood and, looking back, also put me on my future course (the course I’m still on today).
+It helped me to reset my mood and, looking back, put me on my future course (the course I’m still on today).

 One evening during the trip to Morocco, after hiking around the Atlas Mountains (or something like that), I stopped by a village Internet café to check my email.
 Out of the blue had come a message from a guy named Douglas Stallings, an editor for Fodor’s in New York.
 Before leaving for Morocco, I had mass-emailed my resume to publishers around the world, but I wasn’t expecting to hear anything back.
 Here’s what Doug wrote: